Krithi-D/Agentic--Aqua-Nova/README.md

 Provide 3.3V or 5V and GND accordingly.

-Upload the Code:
+4.Upload the Code:

-Copy the code from sketch.ino (shown in the image).
+    Copy the code from sketch.ino.
     Paste it into Wokwi's code editor.

-Start Simulation:
+5.Start Simulation:
     Click the green Start Simulation ▶️ button.
     Open the Serial Monitor to view readings.

 🔁 Normalization Logic
 cpp